stla/jackR/README.md

 their coefficients are fractions of polynomials in the Jack parameter.
 However you can see in the above output that for this example, the coefficients are *polynomials* in the Jack parameter (`a`): there’s no fraction.
-Actually this is always true for any Jack polynomial.
+Actually this is always true for any Jack polynomial (for any J-Jack polynomial, I should say).
 This fact is established and it is not obvious.

 You can substitute a value to the Jack parameter with the help of the `substituteParameters` function: